What can affect a child’s mental health?

 - Have you felt worried or scared this week?
 How did you react?

-- If you were feeling sad, would you rather talk about your feelings or do something to take your mind off it?
+- If you feel sad, would you rather talk about your feelings or do something to take your mind off it?

-- Look around the room and find something you are grateful for, explain why.
+- Look around the room and find something you’re grateful for, explain why.

-- What was the best moment of today for you?
+- What was the best moment you had today?

-- If you had to name just one thing you are grateful for, what would it be?
+- If you had to name just one thing you’re grateful for, what would it be?

 - Who did you like talking to this week?
 What made it good?